-

 - Cut your OSB into the different pieces that you need for your project

-- Sand your OSB pieces lightly and then paint or stain it using a weather-proof exterior paint that is either oil or latex-based or a stain for a natural finish
+- Sand your OSB pieces lightly and then paint or stain them using a weather-proof exterior paint that is either oil or latex-based, or a stain for a natural finish

 - Once dry, paint on a wood waterproofing sealant on all sides and all cuts